meenaa1/meenaa1/README.md

 ## Hi there 👋

-I'm [Your Name], a **Software Development Engineer in Test (SDET)** with experience in developing and maintaining scalable automation frameworks using **Java, Selenium, TestNG, Cucumber (BDD), Playwright, and Appium**.
+I'm Meenaa Kannan, a **Software Development Engineer in Test (SDET)** with experience in developing and maintaining scalable automation frameworks using **Java, Selenium, TestNG, Cucumber (BDD), Playwright, and Appium**.
 I love building robust frameworks, automating end-to-end testing, and ensuring software quality in Agile environments.

 ---